IRT-Open-Source/scf/README.md

 #### STL2STLXML
 The STL2STLXML script decodes the EBU-STL file and exports it in a XML representation that can be used for further processing with XML technologies or for debugging purposes.

+#### STLXML2STL
+The STLXML2STL module converts an XML representation of EBU-STL to a binary file that conforms to EBU-STL.

 #### STLXML2EBU-TT
 The STMLXML2EBU-TT XSLT transforms an XML representation of an EBU STL file into an EBU-TT that conforms to EBU Tech 3350 (EBU-TT Part 1).
 It follows the guideline provided by EBU Tech 3360 version 0.9.